 Not to be missed are the traditional and sporting events: the "Fiera di San Bernardo" in July, the "Stràgranda Monterosa" trail race and the "Monterosa EST Himalayan Trail" trail running event.

 Typical food and wine

-Accessible for people with reduced mobility.
-For persons using a manual wheelchair, the presence of an accompanying person is recommended.
+The village is accessible to people with reduced mobility.
+For people using a manual wheelchair, the presence of an experienced accompanying person is recommended.

 Archivio Fotografico Distretto Turistico dei Laghi